-Risk Board Top-down governance - Oversight of risk Oversight, - Set the risk culture identification, - Approve risk appetite assessment - Annual assessment of the principal risks. and mitigation of risk at a 1st line of defence 2nd line of defence 3rd line of defence Group level Risk Executive Committee: Risk Management: Audit Committee management - Define the risk appetite - Assist management - Supports the Board in - Evaluate proposed with the identification monitoring risk exposure strategies against risk and assessment of against risk appetite appetite principal risks - Review the effectiveness of - Identify the principal risks Aggregate risk our risk management and - Design, implementation information internal control systems. and evaluation of the - Monitor risks and risk system of internal control, response plans Internal Audit: and for ensuring its - Create a common risk - Provide assurance on framework and language operational effectiveness. effectiveness of the risk - Provide direction on programme, testing of key applying framework Bottom-up controls and risk response - Provide guidance and plans for significant risks.
-Identification, training assessment Facilitate risk escalations. and mitigation of risk at Business units: Risk Support functions: business unit - Identify and assess risks ownership - Provide guidance/ and functional - Respond to risks support to the risk team level - Monitor risks and risk and business units. response - Ensure operational effectiveness of key controls.
+Top-down Oversight, identification, assessment and mitigation Risk governance Board - Oversight of risk - Set the risk culture - Approve risk appetite - Annual assessment of the pr of risk at a Group level Bottom-up Identification, assessment and mitigation Risk management 1st line of defence Executive Committee: - Define the risk appetite - Evaluate proposed strategies against risk appetite - Identify the principal risks - Design, implementation and evaluation of the system of internal control, and for ensuring its operational effectiveness.
+2nd line of defence Risk Management: - Assist management with the identification and assessment of principal risks - Aggregate risk information - Monitor risks and risk response plans - Create a common risk framework and language - Provide direction on applying framework - Provide guidance and training - Facilitate risk escalations.
+3rd line of defence Audit Committee Supports the Board in monitoring risk exposure against risk appetite Review the effectiveness of our risk management and internal control systems.
+Internal Audit: Provide assurance on effectiveness of the risk programme, testing of key controls and risk response plans for significant risks. of risk at business unit and functional level Risk ownership Business units: - Identify and assess risks - Respond to risks - Monitor risks and risk response - Ensure operational effectiveness of key controls.
+Support functions: - Provide guidance/ support to the risk team and business units.